Day 3 (38km, 554m)

 At least she has the wherewithal to warn me before she takes the lids off.
-The first sip of the drink and £4 no longer sounds expensive.
-Lime and soda is refreshing, it’s a non-alcohol version of cold dry cider on a thirsty day.
-The mood inside the boat is calm, warm and inviting, but me and the ticks think the rucksack, left up top, needs company and I prefer to be outside – plus food always tastes better in the open air for some reason.
+The first sip of the drink, over ice, and £4 is no longer expensive because it is so refreshing, it’s a non-alcohol version of cold dry cider on a hot summer’s day.
+The mood inside the boat is calm, warm and inviting, but the rucksack, left up top, needs company and I prefer to be outside – plus food always tastes better in the open air for some reason.

-It is refreshing to sit outside on the benches above the canal boat, boots and socks removed and the left foot resting along the line of a picnic bench above the boat, drinkers and diners come and go, couples and foursomes disappear into the bowels of the boat.
-Three blokes smile and have a chat before beers beckon them in.
+Boots and socks off and the left foot resting along the line of a picnic bench above the boat, drinkers and diners come and go: couples and foursomes disappear into the bowels of the boat; three blokes smile and have a chat before the prospect of beers draws them in.

 The lady from Northern Ireland who took the order and served it and was a real sweetie, climbs the stairs out of the barge.

-He has to be TGO.
-But there is no time to ask because he is gone in an instant, like a whippet on speed.
+He has the look of TGO, but there is no time to ask because he is gone in an instant, like a whippet on drugs.